-CDS Clearing and Depository Services Inc. (CDS Clearing) offers the book-entry-only (BEO) service to issuers.
-CDS Securities Management Solutions Inc. (CDS Solutions) provides the Registrar and Paying Agent (RPA) service, the Holders of Record Report and the Confirmation of Registered Holdings.
+CDS Clearing and Depository Services Inc. (CDS Clearing) offers a book-entry-only (BEO) service to issuers.
+CDS Securities Management Solutions Inc. (CDS Solutions) provides a Registrar and Paying Agent (RPA) service, a Holders of Record Report and a Confirmation of Registered Holdings.
 In addition, CDS Solutions is the national numbering agency for Canada for International Security Identification Numbers (ISINs) and provides these numbers to issuers upon request.

-In December 2011, TSX Inc. completed the acquisition of the assets of ir2020, LLC (ir2020), a U.S.based online shareholder data and targeting solution provider.
+In December 2011, TSX Inc. completed the acquisition of the assets of ir2020, LLC (ir2020), a U.S.-based shareholder data and targeting solution provider.
 The ir2020 product has been integrated into our suite of products available to Toronto Stock Exchange and TSX Venture Exchange issuers.